rich-iannone/great-docs/README.md

 __gt_exclude__ = ["Node", "Edge"]  # Rust types
 ```

-Great Theme will automatically filter out items in `__gt_exclude__` when generating the quartodoc configuration.
+Great Docs will automatically filter out items in `__gt_exclude__` when generating the quartodoc configuration.

-Great Theme will search for your package in standard locations including:
+Great Docs will search for your package in standard locations including:

 - Project root (e.g., `your-package/`)
 - `python/` directory (common for Rust/Python hybrid packages)
 - `src/` directory
 - `lib/` directory

-If `__all__` is not found, Great Theme will create a basic configuration and you can manually add sections.
+If `__all__` is not found, Great Docs will create a basic configuration and you can manually add sections.

 ### Smart Method Splitting

-Great Theme uses **griffe** to analyze your package without importing it.
+Great Docs uses **griffe** to analyze your package without importing it.
 This enables:

 - **Safe introspection**: Works with packages containing non-Python components
 - **Accurate method counting**: Counts actual public methods on each class